skipcloud/skipcloud.github.io/_posts/2020-09-13-character-encodings.md

 ```

 The beginning of the first byte indicates how many bytes are to follow, a `110`
-means this is a 2 byte sequence and the first two bits in byte two `10` show
+means this is a 2 byte sequence and the first 2 bits in byte two `10` show
 that this is a continuation byte.

 With 2 bytes you can represent another 1,920 characters which covers nearly all